-The narcissist is an illusion, to cover up their true deep feelings, they act a certain way to protect themselves from their true feelings, why they are never accountable and blame others, so they don’t feel the inner shame.
+The narcissist is selling you an illusion.
+To cover up their true deep feelings, they act a certain way to protect themselves from their true feelings, why they are never accountable and blame others, so they don’t feel the inner shame.
 Their admiration face and envious face is who they are.
-Yet, with no true sense of identity they switch between the two, to meet their own needs, they treat people well to be admired and gain attention.
+Yet, with no true sense of identity, they switch between the two to meet their own needs.
+They treat people well to be admired and gain attention.
 When things are not going their way, and they are envious that others have their own mind, they treat people so wrong, with gaslighting, provoking arguments.
-Hence, they still have attention, even though it’s negative attention, to them it’s attention, and they blame that negative behaviour on you, they place fear into others, intimidating those around them to stop people walking away, they intimidate with threats of violence, actual violence, yelling, screaming, towering over you and getting in your face, blackmailing you.
-Many more, they intimidate to keep people trapped through fear, and if that doesn’t work and you look like you’re waking up to the abuse they’ll do all the.
+Hence, they still have attention, even though it’s negative attention, to them it’s attention, and they blame that negative behaviour on you, they place fear into others, intimidating those around them to stop people from walking away, they intimidate with threats of violence, actual violence, yelling, screaming, towering over you and getting in your face, blackmailing you.
+Many more, they intimidate to keep people trapped through fear, and if that doesn’t work and you look like you’re waking up to the abuse, they’ll do all the.
 “I was only joking.”
 And start to play nice again.
-As they are treating you right and then there’s the downplays of their negative behaviour, their toxic gaslighting words of.
+As they are treating you right, and then there’s the downplays of their negative behaviour, their toxic gaslighting words of.
 “It wasn’t that bad.”
 And then suddenly offering that intermittent play nice behaviour again, this leaves our mind confused and focus less and less on the negative and more on how they are treating us well, as all we genuinely want is for people to treat up well, with honesty and respect.
 Suddenly there they are doing just that.

 When a narcissist feels threatened, they devalue others that are threatening them, and they don’t see their own behaviour and actions as wrong, so they will continue to do so, to help themselves feel better.
 When they feel criticised, they feel the other person has turned against them, so they feel, anger, rage, hurt and often want revenge on those who they feel have hurt them.
 Or if they think someone is untrustworthy and will reveal them for who they indeed are, they’ll start the smear campaign to get in first with how horrendous you treated them, so they can play the victim and get their needs met elsewhere.